 During a recent checkup, blood work determined my vitamin D levels were quite low.
 I was once again placed on a high-dose supplement.
 My IBS symptoms seemed to get a little bit better after two weeks of taking the supplement.
 Once I realized I had again improved after starting to take vitamin D, I began to wonder if there was a connection between a vitamin D deficiency and more severe irritable bowel syndrome symptoms.

 Researching the link between IBS and vitamin D levels

-A little bit of research led me to an article published in the Oman Medical Journal.
-The study suggests patients with irritable bowel syndrome have a high rate of vitamin D deficiency.1 Another study published in the International Journal of Medicine found that patients with IBS who have low vitamin D serum levels showed an improvement in symptoms when treated with vitamin D therapy.2
+A little bit of research led me to an article published in the International Journal of Medicine.
+The study suggests that patients with IBS who have low vitamin D serum levels showed an improvement in symptoms when treated with vitamin D therapy.2

 It seems vitamin D levels are another piece of the IBS puzzle.
 A simple blood test can determine if you have a vitamin D deficiency, and it can be corrected with a supplement.
 This will not resolve your IBS symptoms, but an improvement of symptoms can help improve your quality of life.
 It is a simple thing that can make your daily struggle a little bit better.
 Of course, it certainly will not help everyone, but it is simple enough that it is definitely worth trying.

 If you suspect you may have a vitamin D deficiency, contact your doctor and ask them to test your vitamin D serum levels.
 Your doctor will determine if supplementation is needed and the correct dose to correct any existing deficiencies.
 It is important to consult your doctor before you begin taking a supplement.
 One study published in Frontiers in Endocrinology warns that high doses of vitamin D can be toxic.3